Healthy Homes Assessment Eastbourne

 • Are there enough drainage and draught stopping?

-The repercussions of not having a Healthy Home in accordance with lawful Residential Tenancies Act and consequently being in the wrong of a ruling on tenancy services ruling can be significant for property owners and landlords.
-For professional assistance, get in touch today to schedule your rental properties house assessment.
+The consequences of not having an Healthy home that is in compliance with regulations under the Residential Tenancies Act and consequently falling on the wrong side of the tenancy services ruling can be significant for property managers and landlords.
+For specialist advice get in touch today to schedule your rental property home assessment.

 home assessments for rental properties